 Once aboard, you are treated to a sleek black-and-white toned cabin—completion was handled by West Star Aviation—with an abundance of chrome.
 The look is certainly modern, but it retains a sense of timelessness, with the shiny accents even giving it hints of art deco styling.
 Walking through the planes, I couldn’t help but feel a tinge of sympathy for whoever has to clean all of the glossy and chrome surfaces.
 The seats—with full lumbar support—were all custom furnished, with white leather fronts and black velvet backs, a combo that even carries over to the pillows, which were made from excess material from the seats.
 To show you the level of detail that went into this project, each seat has a gray line running down its center like a racing stripe.
 If you look closely, this stripe is actually composed of two separate stitched sections.
 When the plane was being outfitted, the project lead noticed that the stitched sides were not perfectly even, so they worked with the manufacturers to remove or add layers to make them the exact same heights.

-The Global Express, now dubbed One Express, is available for charter at the rate of $8,000 per hour.
+The Global Express, now dubbed Global One, is available for charter at the rate of $8,000 per hour.
 For context, that means that the average price of a flight from L.A. to London is $200,000—though you will be able to take 12 people and berth six.
-So if you’re interested in booking the new plane, reach out to Jet Edge’s booking team directly at email@example.com.
+So if you’re interested in booking the new plane, reach out to Jet Edge’s booking team directly at firstname.lastname@example.org.